crazybilly/chord-book/README.md

 0. Install chordii and pdftohtml
 1. Create a directory named "chord" off the root of your http directory.
 2. Drop all the files there.
+Make sure that all the files and directories are writable by the web server.
 3. Create a mySQL database called chord and use chord.sql to populate it.
 4. Edit db.php, entering the credentials for your new database
 5. Visit yourserver/chord in a web browser and go to town.